 SQL Server 2017 adds support for graph databases to help streamline the processing and querying of data sets with...

 relationships that can be mapped in graph form, such as healthcare, customer and social networking data.
-In many cases, a SQL Server graph database can better handle this increasingly abundant type of data than traditional relational structures can.
+In many cases, a SQL Server graph database can better handle this increasingly abundant type of data than a traditional relational model can.

-Microsoft has integrated graph database features into the SQL Server Database Engine to leverage familiar core components, such as the storage engine, the query processor and metadata functions.
+Microsoft has integrated graph database features into the SQL Server Database Engine to leverage familiar core components, such as the storage engine, the query processor and the relational database system's metadata functions.
 You can also use many other SQL Server features in conjunction with graph databases, including Machine Learning Services, columnstore indexes, and various tools and utilities, including SQL Server Management Studio.

-Like similar technologies, a SQL Server graph database consists of nodes, edges and properties that define the structure of data sets and the relationships between the data elements in them.
+Like similar technologies, a SQL Server graph database consists of three building blocks that define the structure of data sets and the relationships between the data elements in them:

 Inside a SQL Server graph database